A few of our achievements are listed below - some are completed, but many remain a constant work-in-progress.

 QCA Corporate Governance Code: The publication of the updated QCA Corporate Governance Code and adoption by 89% of the companies on AIM.

-Aim Rule 26: London Stock Exchange’s updating of the AIM Rules to require companies to specify which corporate governance code they follow.
+Aim Rule 26: London Stock Exchange’s updating of the AIM Rules to allow companies to choose which recognised corporate governance code they follow.

 UK Corporate Governance Code: The reinstatement of some smaller company exemptions in the UK Corporate Governance Code that were proposed to be removed in the FRC’s consultation.